 Our Wisconsin law office is guided by sensitivity to suffering and an advocate’s hunger for justice.
 You can trust our firm to offer a sympathetic ear and focused attention to your elder abuse case.
 We understand the stress that many children of the elderly endure; it is difficult to oversee the institutional care their parent receives while juggling all of life’s other stressors.
 A nursing home abuse lawyer from Martin Law Office, S.C. can work tirelessly to ease that burden.

 As a former nurse, attorney Kevin Martin knows health care procedures and protocols.
 As a result, he can tell when something is amiss.
 When you come to us for help, our firm thoroughly investigates your complaint.
-We utilize our abundant resources and build a case can force corrective action and compensate your loved one.
+We utilize our abundant resources and build a case that can force corrective action and compensate your loved one.
 To help take the stress off your shoulders even further, our attorneys take injury cases on a contingency basis.
 This means that there are no upfront fees for you to pay out of pocket; you only pay us if you win your case.